Workshops

 Workshop 1 - Mind the Gap!!
 Where Scientific Understanding and Commercial Application don’t always meet *

-Sponsored by Zespri Interntaional
+Sponsored by Zespri International

 Led by Frank Bollen(1) and Jem Burdon (2)